Hodgkin's Disease and Agent Orange

 Surviving spouses, dependent children and dependent parents of Veterans who were exposed to herbicides during military service and died as the result of Hodgkin's disease may be eligible for survivors' benefits.

-The Institute of Medicine (IOM) of the National Academy of Sciences concluded in its 1994 report on "Veterans and Agent Orange: Health Effects of Herbicides Used in Vietnam" and in future updates that there is sufficient evidence of a positive association between exposure to the herbicides used in Vietnam and the development of Hodgkin's disease.
+The Health and Medicine Division (HMD) (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine concluded in its 1994 report on "Veterans and Agent Orange: Health Effects of Herbicides Used in Vietnam" and in future updates that there is sufficient evidence of a positive association between exposure to the herbicides used in Vietnam and the development of Hodgkin's disease.

-There were more data for non-Hodgkin’s lymphoma than for Hodgkin’s disease in the studies that IOM reviewed, but IOM found that the findings were consistent for the two types of lymphoma.
+There were more data for non-Hodgkin's lymphoma than for Hodgkin’s disease in the studies that HMD reviewed, but HMD found that the findings were consistent for the two types of lymphoma.

 View more research on health effects of Agent Orange.